Jae-Hyun-Cha/cse15l-lab-reports/lab-report-3-week-5.md

 "grep -l" command displays the list of filenames.

+- _(First Version)_ By using the command "cd", we move into the "911report" file.
+Then use command "grep -l" and typing the text inside "chapter-9.txt".
+As the result below, it displays the filename which is "chapter-9.txt".
 ```
 [cs15lfa22df@ieng6-201]:911report:357$ grep -l response chapter-9.txt
 chapter-9.txt
 ```
+- _(Second Version)_ Instead of using the command "cd", we move into the "chapter-8.txt" file by using the command line "docsearch/technical/911report/chapter-8.txt".
+Then use command "grep -l" and typing the text inside "chapter-8.txt".
+As the result below, it displays the list of filenames which is "docsearch/technical/911report/chapter-8.txt".
 ```
 [cs15lfa22df@ieng6-201]:~:342$ grep -l intended docsearch/technical/911report/chapter-8.txt
 docsearch/technical/911report/chapter-8.txt
 ```
+- _(Third Version)_ Instead of using the command "cd", we move into the "chapter-7.txt" file by using the command line "* / * / * /chapter-7.txt".
+Using " * (Asterisk) " is helpful because it saves time.
+First, type command "grep -l", type the text inside "chapter-7.txt", and lastly "* / * / * /chapter-7.txt".
+As the result below, it displays the list of filenames which is "docsearch/technical/911report/chapter-7.txt".
 ```
 [cs15lfa22df@ieng6-201]:~:341$ grep -l  point */*/*/chapter-7.txt
 docsearch/technical/911report/chapter-7.txt